1917 French Army mutinies: Background

-The Aisne Front in 1917, site of the Nivelle Offensive.
+The Aisne front in 1917, the site of the Nivelle offensive.

 More than one million French soldiers (306,000 in 1914, 334,000 in 1915, 287,000 in 1916, 121,000 in early 1917), out of a population of twenty million males of all ages, had been killed in fighting by early 1917.
 The losses had weakened the French will to attack.

 In April 1917, General Robert Nivelle promised a war-winning decisive victory.
 He proposed to work closely with the British Army to break through the German lines on the Western Front by a great attack against the German-occupied Chemin des Dames, a long and prominent ridge that runs east to west, just north of the Aisne River.
-Nivelle applied a tactic that he had used with success at the First and Second Offensive Battles of Verdun in October and December 1916, a creeping barrage in which French artillery fired its shells to land just in front of the advancing infantry to keep the Germans under cover until they had been overrun.
+Nivelle applied a tactic that he had used with success at the First and Second Offensive during the Battle of Verdun in October and December 1916, a creeping barrage in which the French artillery fired its shells to land just in front of the advancing infantry to keep the Germans under cover until they had been overrun.

-Nivelle's attack (the Second Battle of the Aisne) failed to achieve its main war-winning objective.
+Nivelle's attack, the Second Battle of the Aisne, failed to achieve its main war-winning objective.
 At the cost of very high casualties, the offensive exhausted the German reserves and conquered some tactically important positions.
-A French tank attack had also been launched near Berry-au-Bac but half of the Schneider CA1 tanks engaged were knocked out.
+A French tank attack had also been launched near Berry-au-Bac, but half of the Schneider CA1 tanks engaged were knocked out.
 Nivelle was removed from his command on 15 May 1917 and was replaced by General Philippe Pétain.

-A similar battle would have been considered a draw in 1915 but in 1917, after the huge losses at the Battle of Verdun and the Battle of the Somme, the psychology of the soldiers was fragile.
-The strategic failure and the casualties caused a collapse in the morale of the French infantrymen, who had been so enthusiastic just a few days before.
-The U.S. entry into the war in early April 1917 was met with euphoria in France.
+A similar battle would have been considered a draw in 1915, but the huge losses at the Battle of Verdun and the Battle of the Somme caused the psychology of the soldiers to be fragile in 1917.
+The strategic failure and the casualties caused a collapse in the morale of the French infantrymen, who had been so enthusiastic just a few days earlier.
+However, the United States entered the war in April 1917, which was met with euphoria in France.